chrisandoryan/Wazoy/README.md

 # VEnvoy: Envoy + Wazuh for Visibility Enhancement (VE)

 ## Overview
-VEnvoy is a Dockerized Envoy Proxy with a pre-configured Wazuh Agent, designed to enhance the visibility and observability of a CTF challenge.
-VEnvoy automatically captures HTTP traffic, including both body and headers, and directly transports this data to Wazuh for examination if any issues arise with the challenge.
+VEnvoy is a Dockerized Envoy Proxy with a pre-configured Wazuh Agent, designed to capture and monitor traffic for any hosted CTF challenges.
+It automatically collects HTTP/TCP traffic, including both body and headers, and sends this data directly to Wazuh for analysis if any issues are detected.

 ## The Architecture